Skip to main content

 What you'll study

-Topics covered include:
+Topics covered on this course include:

-• National policy, legislation and research developments in care of the older person
+• National policy, legislation, and research developments in care of the older person

-• Safeguarding, mental capacity and elder abuse
+• Safeguarding, mental capacity, and elder abuse

-• The importance of multidisciplinary input and collaborative working
+• Multidisciplinary input and collaborative working

 • Telehealth.